Category Archives: Corporate Communications

 Should.
 Some people may not be put off by this word, but for those who are, “should” reads like an admonishment or shaming.
 Best to stay away from it.

 That.
-Sure, this demonstrative adjective has its place … but not 15 times in a 300-word press release.
+Sure, this demonstrative pronoun has its place … but not 15 times in a 300-word press release.
 Try striking it from your drafts and see if you miss it.
 You won’t.

 Pleased.
 I don’t have hard research on this, but anecdotally, I find a ridiculous amount of corporate communications contain quotes about how “pleased” and “delighted” a CEO is about the launch of a new business unit or the hiring of a new executive.
 Surely the CEO has something more strategic to say – like how the business unit will allow the company increase market share or the new hire will oversee execution of corporate growth objectives.